how can i lose weight without GLP-1 medication?

 you need to remember that weight loss is a slow gradual process, it will not happen in a month so you need to take a long-term approach when deciding on a strategy.

-to find your metabolic rate you can get a general estimate through online formulas or more accurately through body composition machines like a dexa or in-body — your local gym or doctor should have something like this.
+to find your metabolic rate you can get a general estimate through online formulas or more accurately through body composition machines like a dexa or in-body scan — if you’re interested, your local gym or doctor should have something like this.

-we shouldn’t focus on burning short-term calories during a workout but rather improving your ability to use and store nutrients from the foods you eat. less high intensity cardio, more resistance training. this will increase your metabolic rate which will make being in a caloric deficit much easier to sustain — it’s a hell of a lot easier to eat in a 2000 calorie deficit than 1500 calorie deficit for months to years.
+we shouldn’t focus on burning short-term calories during a workout but rather improving your ability to use and store nutrients from the foods you eat. less easy and high intensity cardio, more resistance training. this will increase your metabolic rate which will make being in a caloric deficit much easier to sustain — it’s a hell of a lot easier to eat 2000 calories per day than 1500 calories deficit for an extended period of time.

-so overall you need to be in a caloric deficit for a good amount of time (at least 6-9 months, probably more) to achieve sustainable weight loss, and just eating less will be very difficult to sustain for that time period. so instead of starving yourself here’s what a sustainable weight loss plan can look like; start with a 200-400 calorie deficit (200 if your metabolic rate is lower, you can always increase but better to be more conservative to start and don’t go above 500 calorie deficit), begin resistance training 1-3x a week with a qualified trainer or safely on your own, try to add more activity into your day like taking the stairs vs elevator, parking farther from the office, talking a quick lap around the house every 50 minutes, and stick to this plan for at least 6 months but probably longer.
-There’s no secret to weight loss, and the process to do this isn’t sexy. just show up with whatever you have that day, count the small wins, and give yourself grace. i wish you nothing but the best and if you have any questions feel free to comment below!
+so overall you need to be in a caloric deficit for a decent amount of time (at least 6-9 months, probably more depending on how much weight you’re trying to lose) to achieve sustainable weight loss.
+Just forcing yourself to eat less will be very difficult to sustain for that time period. instead of starving yourself here’s what a sustainable weight loss plan can look like; start with a 200-400 calorie deficit (200 if your metabolic rate is lower, you can always increase but better to be more conservative to start — don’t go above a daily 500 calorie deficit), begin resistance training 2-3x a week with a qualified trainer or safely on your own, keep 1-2 days of light cardio and 1 day of high intensity cardio, make sure you take a day to fully rest and reduce your stress levels, and try to add more activity into your day like taking the stairs vs elevator, parking farther from the office, or talking a quick lap around the house every 50 minutes.
+Stick to this plan for at least 6 months but probably longer.
+There’s no secret to weight loss, and the process to do this isn’t sexy. just show up with whatever you have that day, count the small wins, and give yourself some grace. i wish you nothing but the best and if you have any questions feel free to reach out.

 miles is a trainer, speaker, writer, and consultant who specializes in performance and longevity within the health and wellness space. with over ten years of experience, a masters degree in exercise and nutrition science and multiple strength and conditioning certifications miles aims to combine practical application with research to provide actionable strategies for people looking to live longer and excel athletically.